-With good product positioning, what you can do is – you can better position your product in the market, and consumers will perceive your product different from the competitors, and your product image remains consistent.
+With good product positioning, what you can do is – you can better position your product in the market, and consumers will perceive your product differently from the competitors, and your product image will remain consistent.

 This positioning will let your customers view your brand in a unique way by associating feelings, emotions, and sentiments with it.
 You can position your product in different ways, the most common strategies include.